Skip to content

 Takeaway Thoughts

 The trap bar is a seriously versatile training tool and its use in your programming is only limited by your imagination.
-Whether you’re a beginner or a weathered lifter there’s likely a trap bar variation for you and your goals.
+Whether you’re a beginner or a weathered lifter, there’s likely a trap bar variation that fits your goals.

 Again, I tried to make this trap bar deadlift variation article on variations that will more closely benefit your barbell deadlift and lower body strength.